The Best Online Teaching Degree Programs

 Obtaining a Teaching License or Certificate

 Certificates and licenses are not the same thing.
-Certification programs usually signify mastery of a specific career focus, while licensure is a professional requirement to practice.
-Typically, aspiring instructors need state licensure to teach public school at any level, though rules for private school vary.
+Certification programs usually signify mastery of a specific career focus.
+Licensure is a professional requirement to practice.
+Typically, aspiring instructors need state licensure to teach public school at any level, though rules for private schools vary.

-Aspiring teachers can take many different pathways, but the traditional route is to complete a four-year postsecondary degree in education or a related specialization, followed by a teacher preparation/certification program during or after their bachelor's degree.
+The traditional route to becoming a teacher is to complete a four-year bachelor's degree in education or a related specialization, followed by a teacher preparation/certification program.
 Some educators pursue master's degrees in education or teaching.
 All teachers must complete a practical classroom component, pass a certification test in the area they plan to teach, and apply for state licensure.

-For some administrative positions, applicants need a master's degree and an appropriate specialization for licensure.
-Postsecondary teachers typically need master's or doctorates in their areas of expertise.
-In total, the traditional pathway takes approximately 5-6 years to complete the education and training to become a teacher.
+Applicants for some administrative need a master's degree and an appropriate specialization to obtain licensure.
+Postsecondary teachers typically need master's or doctorate degrees in their areas of expertise.
+It takes approximately 5-6 years to complete the education and training to become a teacher.